Youth Mental Health Services

 - Subsidised access for young people aged 16-24 years old with eating disorders, to Butterfly Foundation’s Intensive Outpatient Program, including group therapy and nutrition therapy for young people whose finances would otherwise limit access to the service.

-- Karrakin: Long term clinical case management, psychological interventions, and affordable psychiatry for young people aged 12-25 with, or at risk of, severe and complex mental illness (such as bipolar disorder, psychoses, severe anxiety, and depression).
+- Karrikin: Long term clinical case management, psychological interventions, and affordable psychiatry for young people aged 12-25 with, or at risk of, severe and complex mental illness (such as bipolar disorder, psychoses, severe anxiety, and depression).

-Youth Mental Health Services for are available to young people who live, work, or go to school in the Northern Sydney Primary Health Network region and experience mental health symptoms.
+Youth Mental Health Services for are available to young people who live, work, or go to school in the Northern Sydney Health Network region and experience mental health symptoms.

 To access these services young people must be within the age in the above descriptions of services.
 Some criteria may be required to access certain services.